-How Important is Security Incident Response, Really?
+How Important is Cyber Security Incident Response, Really?

 In March 2019, Norwegian aluminium company Norsk Hydro was hit by Ransomware which reportedly cost the firm £45m.
-All of Norsk’s systems and sites were impacted, meaning all computers and systems become unavailable.
+All of Norsk’s systems and sites were impacted, meaning all computers and systems became unavailable.
 It took Norsk more than a month to return to full operation, with staff required to use pen and paper and retired staff invited to help advise on historical manual processes to keep the business running.

 More recently the UK infrastructure business Amey suffered an attack in December 2020.
 Amey was hit by Mount Locker ransomware in what they called a “complex” cyber-attack which presented Amey with a double whammy problem.
-Not only did the attackers encrypt their systems, they had also exfiltrated a large quantity of data to leak on the internet in advance.
+Not only did the attackers encrypt their systems, but they also exfiltrated a large quantity of data to leak on the internet in advance.

 This technique is increasingly being used by ransomware attackers in case their victims have good data backups they can use to recover encrypted data without paying the ransom.
-In total, 143GB of data were stolen, from which 65GB was published online to apply pressure to Amey to pay the ransom demand.
+In total, 143GB of data were stolen, from which 65GB was published online to apply pressure on Amey to pay the ransom demand.

 Clearly, no one wants to be hit by such a high-impact incident, but if you are, your organisation will be in a much better place for having followed the steps set out in the guide.
-It also helps to pr

 Download the PDF version of the guide to incident Response: